 Classical Remedies for Jyeshtha Nakshatra

-Classical remedial work addresses Jyeshtha through two primary channels: honouring the nakshatra's presiding deity Indra, and strengthening its Vimshottari ruling planet बुध (Mercury) when the chart supports doing so.
-The remedies operate across mantra, dāna (charity), sevā (service), and the cultivation of the specific inner quality that Jyeshtha's shadow most needs - the willingness to release control for the good of others.
+Classical remedial work addresses Jyeshtha through two primary channels: honouring the nakshatra's presiding deity Indra, and strengthening its Vimshottari ruling planet बुध (Mercury) only when the chart supports doing so.
+Remedies are not mechanical switches.
+They work through mantra, दान (dāna), सेवा (sevā), and the cultivation of the inner quality Jyeshtha's shadow most resists: releasing control for the good of others.
 Treat them as supplementary supports, never as replacements for a complete kundli consultation.

 Mantra and Deity Practices